 In the event of the covering for the data protection officer, one should ensure that all the requirements specified for the position are fulfilled, including that there is no conflict of interests, that the person covering for the data protection officer is easily accessible via the specified contact details, and that there is no unfair sanctioning or termination.
-However, the credit institution should in each case individually evaluate the duration of the data protection officer's absence, the importance of data protection, and the potential impact on the decision-making of the credit institution.
+However, the credit institution should in each case individually evaluate the duration of the data protection, and the potential impact on the decision-making of the credit institution.